rebcabin/tangledown/README.md

 #### Accumulate Contents

-Tangledown is a silly little compiler.
+Tangledown is a funny little compiler.
 We could go all highfalutin' and write it in state-machine and parser-combinator style, and then it would be much bigger, more elaborate if not more elegant, and easier to explain to a Haskell programmer or compiler theorist.
-However, we want to make Tangledown
+It might also be less of a toy.
+However, we want to make this toy Tangledown

 - very short